-The JDTC should have access to and make appropriate use of evidence-based treatment services that address risks and need to be identified as priorities in the youth's case plan, including factors such as trauma, mental health, quality of family life, educational challenges, and criminal thinking.
+The JDTC should have access to and make appropriate use of evidence-based treatment services that address the risks and needs identified as priorities in the youth's case plan, including factors such as trauma, mental health, quality of family life, educational challenges, and criminal thinking.

-Participants should be encouraged to practice and should receive help practicing prosocial skills in domains such as work, education, relationships, community, health and creative activities.
+Participants should be encouraged to practice and should receive help in practicing prosocial skills in domains such as work, education, relationships, community, health, and creative activities.

+Objective 7.
 Monitor and track program completion and termination.

-MONITOR AND TRACK COMPLETION AND TERMINATION
+7. MONITOR/TRACK COMPLETION AND TERMINATION